 Dubai Maritime City Free Zone is one of the newest Free Zones in Dubai.
 Additionally, it is a component of the Dubai World Group, which comprises six unique districts.

-The Dubai Maritime City Authority (DMCA) was entrusted with managing the Dubai Maritime City Free Zone when Free Zones in Dubaiit was established in 2007.
+The Dubai Maritime City Authority (DMCA) was entrusted with managing the Dubai Maritime City Free Zone when Free Zones in Dubai was established in 2007.
 The DMCA’s primary emphasis has been and will continue to be on fostering an environment of legislation and activities that is conducive to attracting international maritime businesses and investors.

 Due to the strategic investments made by Dubai’s corporate community, the city is rapidly establishing itself as a prestigious, high-quality maritime hub.